tcltk/tcl/doc/markdown/CrtChannel.md

 Second, channel drivers usually provide a Tcl command to create instances of that type of channel.
 For example, the Tcl [open] command creates channels that use the file and command channel drivers, and the Tcl [socket] command creates channels that use TCP sockets for network communication.

 Third, a channel driver optionally provides a C function to open channel instances of that type.
-For example, **Tcl\_OpenFileChannel** opens a channel that uses the file channel driver, and **Tcl\_OpenTcpClient** opens a channel that uses the TCP network protocol.
+For example, [Tcl\_OpenFileChannel][OpenFileChnl] opens a channel that uses the file channel driver, and [Tcl\_OpenTcpClient][OpenTcp] opens a channel that uses the TCP network protocol.
 These creation functions typically use **Tcl\_CreateChannel** internally to open the channel.

 To add a new type of channel you must implement a C API or a Tcl command that opens a channel by invoking **Tcl\_CreateChannel**.
 When your driver calls **Tcl\_CreateChannel** it passes in a **Tcl\_ChannelType** structure describing the driver's I/O procedures.
 The generic layer will then invoke the functions referenced in that structure to perform operations on the channel.

 **Tcl\_CreateChannel** opens a new channel and associates the supplied *typePtr* and *instanceData* with it.
 The channel is opened in the mode indicated by *mask*.
 For a discussion of channel drivers, their operations and the **Tcl\_ChannelType** structure, see the section **TCL\_CHANNELTYPE**, below.

 **Tcl\_CreateChannel** interacts with the code managing the standard channels.
-Once a standard channel was initialized either through a call to **Tcl\_GetStdChannel** or a call to **Tcl\_SetStdChannel** closing this standard channel will cause the next call to **Tcl\_CreateChannel** to make the new channel the new standard channel too.
-See **Tcl\_StandardChannels** for a general treatise about standard channels and the behavior of the Tcl library with regard to them.
+Once a standard channel was initialized either through a call to [Tcl\_GetStdChannel][GetStdChan] or a call to [Tcl\_SetStdChannel][GetStdChan] closing this standard channel will cause the next call to **Tcl\_CreateChannel** to make the new channel the new standard channel too.
+See [Tcl\_StandardChannels][StdChannels] for a general treatise about standard channels and the behavior of the Tcl library with regard to them.

 **Tcl\_GetChannelInstanceData** returns the instance data associated with the channel in *channel*.
 This is the same as the *instanceData* argument in the call to **Tcl\_CreateChannel** that created this channel.